InfluenceEmporium/INFL/PVE.md

  1. Get yourself a propperly fitted Vexor (or better) and Undock,
  2. Open up your **Probe Scanner (ALT-P)**,
  3. Right-click in one of the combat sites and **Warp to 70Km**,
- 4. Enable your **Medium Armor Repairer II**,
+ 4. Enable your **Medium 'Accommodation' Vestment Reconstructer I**,
- 5. Enable your **Reactive Armor Hardener**,
+ 5. Enable your **Reactive Armor Hardener** and **Upgraded Armor Explosive Hardener I** ,
  6. Enable your **F-90 Compact Sensor Booster**,
  7. If you have an MTU drop it and set your ship to orbit at 5000m, otherwise jumpt to step 9,
  8. Bookmark your MTU position,
  9. Align your ship to the nearest station and set your speed to 150m/s.
- 10. If you find Missile Towers in your PVE site, use **Hornets I** to eliminate it, otherwise jump to step 11 (you will loose at least 2 drones in this process if you dont retrieve them when they start getting hits on their shields),
+ 10. If you find Missile Towers in your PVE site, use your drones to eliminate it first
- 11. After defeating the **Guristas Missile Tower**, retrieve your cheap **Hornets I** to your drone bay.
- 12. Deploy your **Hornets II** drones.
- 13. Target and destroy **Frigates**,
- 14. Target and destroy **Destroyers**,
- 15. Retrieve your **Hornets II** to your drone bay,
- 16. Deploy your **Vespas II** drones,
- 17. Target and destroy **Cruisers**
- 18. Target and destroy **Battlecruisers**,
- 19. Retrieve your **Vespas II**,
+ 11. Kill everything on site starting with the smaller rats first since these can kill your drones.
- 20. Launch your **Salvage Drones** and order them to salvage.
+ 12. After eliminating all rats on grid, launch your **Salvage Drones** and order them to salvage.
- 21. After salvaging everything, retrieve your Salvage Drones,
+ 12. After salvaging everything, retrieve your Salvage Drones,
- 22. Access your MTU and loot all,
+ 14. Access your MTU and loot all,
- 23. Warp back to the station to drop your loot,
+ 15. Warp back to the station to drop your loot,
- 24. Undock, access your bookmarks and warp back to your MTU,
+ 16. Undock, access your bookmarks and warp back to your MTU,
- 25. Scoop your MTU into your cargo hold.
+ 17. Scoop your MTU into your cargo hold.